Energy transfer and vortex structures: Visualizing the incompressible turbulent energy cascade: Methods

-A simple integration by parts of Eq.~\eqref{eq:def_int_T} shows that $\mathcal{T}_{P,Q} = - \mathcal{T}_{Q,P}$.
-This demonstrates that the rate of energy transfer between bands of wavenumbers conserves energy overall.
-For our purpose, it is convenient to represent the total rate of energy transfer $\mathcal{T}_{P,Q}$, as introduced e.g.~by \cite{Favier:2014}, in the $(P,Q)$ plane to represent the exchange of energy between different modes.
-In practice, this is done by color coding the regions of the plane $(P,Q)$, such that red corresponds to a positive transfer from mode $P$ to mode $Q$, and blue corresponds to a negative transfer from mode $P$ to mode $Q$ (c.f.~Fig.~\ref{fig:1}a).
-Furthermore, because in a turbulent flow, energy is ultimately transferred down to very large wavenumbers (very small scales) where it is dissipated by viscosity, we systematically normalize $T_{P,Q}$ by dividing by the dissipation rate in the flow, $\epsilon = \nu \langle \mathbf{\omega}^2 \rangle$.
+In this manuscript, we will focus on the behaviour of $\mathcal{T}_2(K,Q)$, which we denote for simplicity as $\mathcal{T}_{K,Q}$.
+Similarly, we denote the averaged quantity, $T_2(K,Q)$ by $T_{K,Q}$.
+In an analogous manner, we express $\mathcal{T}_1(K)$ as $\mathcal{T}_K$, and so on.
+Furthermore, because in a turbulent flow, energy is ultimately transferred down to very large wavenumbers (very small scales) where it is dissipated by viscosity at a rate $\epsilon$, we systematically normalize the $\mathcal{T}$ and $T$ operators by dividing by the dissipation rate in the flow.